JMarkin/rusticorn/README.md

 ## Rusticorn

-Experemental python ASGI server writen by Rust
+Experemental ASGI server for python wroten by Rust